Gokultcr/Automatic_feature_selection-on-SVM/README.md

 This script demonstrates the application of Ant Colony Optimization (ACO) for feature selection in a machine learning pipeline.

+### Problem Description:
+- The script addresses a classification problem aimed at distinguishing between normal and defective wood samples.
+- The dataset contains images of both normal and defective wood samples.
+- The task involves extracting features from the images and training a classification model to differentiate between the two classes.

+  #### Note that for better accuracy you need to replace the parametrs.

 1. **Data Preprocessing**:
     - Images of different tree species are loaded and features are extracted using GLCM (Gray Level Co-occurrence Matrix).
     - The data is split into training, validation, and testing sets.